adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #144 Really need to start getting going again to finish that up.

 #145 Still struggling to get back into it.
 Tomorrow!
 Tomorrow!

+$146 Didn't happen today.
+Needs to happen tomorrow.
+I will make sure of it.